 Anchorage

 Laura Forbes (she/her/hers) is an arts administrative professional, program developer, educator and practitioner with more than two decades of experience in the public and nonprofit arts and culture sector.
 She grew up in community performing arts, and deeply values the opportunities she has had to engage in creative, expressive practice across her lifetime.
 Laura, graduated from the University of Alaska, Anchorage with a Bachelor of Arts in Theatre, and in 2012, she earned an M.Ed. in Integrated Teaching through the Arts from Lesley University.
 Most recently, Laura has been the Arts Education Program Director at the Alaska State Council on the Arts, with duties that include administering grants, development of networks, facilitation of Alaska Poetry Out loud, supporting the field of presenting and touring performing arts and visual art exhibition, and technical services for artists, educators, arts organizations and all Alaska’s citizens.
-Currently, Laura also serves as Board Secretary for Arts Northwest.
+Currently, Laura recently completed her service to the Board of Arts Northwest as Past President.

 Annie Calkins